ETHZ-DT-Class/camera-calibration-tools/README.md

     * show the pattern with different flatness angles (Skew)
     * use different distances to the camera (Size)

-1. Once the criteria match as described above, you can click the "Calibrate" button.
+1. Once the criteria match as described above, you can click, ***NOTE: ONLY ONCE!!***, the "Calibrate" button.
     * The camera stream would freeze.
 You should check the Terminal that launched the calibrator for the progress.

         ```